-The 15 subjects were split into 10, 2, and 3 for training, validation, and testing, respectively.
-For each subject, we extracted the middle 25 to 56 slices (72 in total) of the brain volume that contain most relevant regions of the brain.
-This produces 3100 images for training, 620 for validation, and 930 for testing.
+The 15 subjects were split into 10, 2, and 3 for training, validation, and testing, respectively. \sub{For each subject, we extracted the middle 25 to 55 slices (72 in total) of the brain volume that contained the most relevant regions of the brain.} This produced 3100 images for training, 620 for validation, and 930 for testing.
 For each slice, $10$-echo mGRE images of fully-sampled, noise- and motion-free k-space data was used as the ground truth, corresponds to the target image $\xbm$ in Eq.~\eqref{equ:pro-fwd-with-motion}.
 The ground-truth images $\xbm$ deformed with the synthetic motion function $\phi$, measured using the forward operator $\Abm$, and contaminated by AWGN in Eq.~\eqref{equ:pro-fwd-with-motion} to generate artifact-corrupted measurements $\ybm^\phi$ (see Sec.~\ref{sec:data_simu}).
 The data $\{ \xbm_j, \ybm_j^\phi\}$ of all samples were used for training and quantitative evaluation.
-Additional experimental data with clearly visible motion artifacts were used for experimentally evaluating the performance of our network.
+Additional experimental data with clearly visible motion artifacts were used for experimentally evaluating the performance of our network. \sub{Similar to the collection process for motion-free data, the motion-corrupted experimental data were gathered with volunteers instructed to lie still.} However, natural actions such as swallowing, sneezing, or slight head movements inevitably occurred, resulting in realistic motion-corrupted data.
 The coil sensitivity maps for each slice were estimated from its $1$st echo of fully sampled k-space data using ESPIRiT~\cite{Uecker.etal2014} for both simulated and experimental data.